maverick0o0/gecko/docs/firefox-installation.md

 This installs all Node.js dependencies, including [`web-ext`](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/), the CLI that handles packaging and signing.

-## Step 2 – Create Mozilla Add-ons API credentials
+## Step 2 – (Optional) Create Mozilla Add-ons API credentials

-Permanent Firefox installations require a signed XPI.
-Signing is performed by Mozilla and therefore needs API credentials tied to your Mozilla Add-ons (AMO) account.
+Permanent Firefox installations require a signed XPI, but you can obtain it either via the command line or through the AMO website.
+You only need API credentials if you plan to use the automated signing script in Step 4, Option A.

 1. Sign in (or create an account) at [addons.mozilla.org](https://addons.mozilla.org/developers/).
 2. Open **Tools → Manage API Keys**.